lactua/dotfiles/README.md

   --skipchecking        Skip existing files checking
 ```

+After installing, do not delete the dotfile and do not move it

 ## Configuration
 I made the qtile configuration in a way that almost everything is easly tweakable without any python or qtile knowledge.
 Just edit the variables at the start of the config in the **variables** category.